 We then walked uphill along this road, which peaked adjacent to the Bailey Canyon debris basin.
 The road then briefly descended alongside this basin (which was dry during our visit) before the pavement gave way to conventional dirt trail immediately after a sign warning of the flash flood hazard in the area.
 We then kept left on the trail bypassing (not going on) a bridge over the dry creek to our right, then we walked for a few more minutes before the trail continued its ascent at a signposted trail junction.
 The sign indicated that the waterfall was another 1/4-mile to the left alongside the creekbed, and it was at this point that we deviated from the main trail (which headed towards Jones Peak and joined with other trails further up the mountains) to continue to the Bailey Canyon Falls.

 It didn't take long before the trail became somewhat of a stream scramble as we found ourselves climbing over a few smooth rocks while minimizing skin exposure to some of the overgrown within the creek itself (some of which looked like poison oak).
 With the canyon walls narrowed in, I could easily see why it wouldn't be wise to be here during a storm as the risk of the flash flood would far outweigh the chance at timing the visit to see Bailey Canyon Falls flowing.
-That said, we were still able to follow a fairly obvious trail within this creek, and our daughter didn't seem to have too much trouble with it despite the somewhat rough scrambling that had to be done.
+That said, we were still able to follow a fairly obvious trail within this creek, and our daughter didn't seem to have too much trouble with it despite the somewhat rough scrambling that had to be done (especially near a landslide area involving a narrow and steep traverse to get around the obstacle).
 Of course, had the creek contained flowing water, then this hike might not have been as easy as it was during our visit when the creek had no water.

 Eventually, we'd reach the trail's dead-end, which was right at a rock wall that was probably 20-30ft tall.
 All that was left on that wall was some wet streak that was all the water we'd be seeing on our visit.
 This was our turnaround point, and overall, we spent about an hour away from the car.
 According to our logs, this hike was on the order of about 1.25 miles round trip.